KillyJay/portknight/README.md

 # PortKnight
 A simple python based port scanner that scans a host(s) and prints out open ports on the host being scanned.
-This was done by using the python "socket" extension.

 #DISCLAIMER!!!